Peace Poster Theme for 2019-20 "Journey of Peace"

 The theme of the 2018-2019 Peace Poster Contest is “Journey of Peace.”

 Students who will be 11, 12 or 13 by November 15th are eligible to participate.

-Through the contest students are encouraged to visually depict their interpretation of the contest’s theme.
+Through the Contest students are encouraged to visually depict their interpretation of the Contests’ theme as well as in their written quote.
 Each year a different theme incorporating Peace is chosen.
-Twenty four international finalists are selected to represent the work of more than 600,000 young participants from around 60 countries worldwide.
+Twenty-four international finalists are selected to represent the work of more than 600,000 young participants from around 60 countries worldwide.
 Since 1988 more than 3.6 million children have participated.

 Entries not meeting the rules and conditions listed below will be disqualified

-Only a Lions Club can sponsor the contest in a local school(s) or organised, sponsored youth group(s), such as YMCA programs, Boys and Girls Clubs.
-Scouts, etc. A Lioness Club can sponsor the contest through its sponsoring Lions Club.
+Only a Lions Club can sponsor the contest in a local school(s) or organized, sponsored youth group(s), such as YMCA programs, Scouts, etc. A Lioness Club can sponsor the contest through its sponsoring Lions Club.
 Note: The contest cannot be held in youth groups that a Lions Club sponsors, such as a Leo Club.
-However individual members of those groups may participate if the contest is held at their school or other organised youth group.
+However individual members of those groups may participate if the contest is held at their school or other organized youth group.

 Artwork must be no smaller than 33cm by 50cm and no larger than 50cm by 60cm.
-Do not mat or frame artwork.
+Do not mat, fold or frame artwork.
 Entries which do not meet deadlines will be disqualified.